taisei-project/taisei/doc/BUILD.rst

 Generally, ``default`` will rely on system-installed libraries when available, and fallback to vendored in-repository dependencies when necessary.

-``forcefallback`` will heavily encourage the use of in-repository dependencies whenever possible.
+``forcefallback`` will force the use of in-repository dependencies whenever possible.
 Recommended for release builds.

-``nofallback`` discourages the use of in-repository dependencies whenever possible, instead relying on system libraries.
+``nofallback`` disallows the use of in-repository dependencies whenever possible, instead relying on system libraries.
 Useful for CI.

 .. code:: sh

-   # for release builds
+   # forces in-repo dependencies
    meson configure build/ --wrap-mode=forcefallback
-   # useful for testing/CI
+   # disables in-repo repositories
    meson configure build/ --wrap-mode=nofallback

 Relative Directory Install (``-Dinstall_relative``)